faxpillow/pendingindefinitelydostponed/README.md

 Automatic Anti Bigot Action Generator simple input algorithm lol, including self stopping and spouting profanities at folx bulldozing folks thru red lights

+Soft margin visualizer of regions regarding how many votes your vote is worth adjustable view lol old idea

 site of celebrations in every country photos w sources when unhappy or free dance then gift to osram documentarian  :)

 Longest minority blanket across the city (one min film fest q concept or fwd to eruv)